ramonpzg/agri_challenge/discussion.md

 <img title="" src="images/raw_input.jpg" alt="AJKFEHASIEFHAUISDHFwrfgasfdgsdf" data-align="center" width="461">

 > In this question, we would like you to provide a **discussion paragraph** detailing how you would go about setting up a machine learning experiment to identify a particular spore type.
-Assume that a labelled dataset has been provided for you, including microscope images and labels of bounding boxes.
-Please outline the core tasks that would need to be completed in order to develop a machine learning model for this dataset.
+Assume that a labeled dataset has been provided for you, including microscope images and labels of bounding boxes.
+Please outline the core tasks that would need to be completed to develop a machine learning model for this dataset.

 <img title="" src="images/example_predictions.png" alt="AJKFEHASIEFHAUISDHFwrfgasfdgsdf" width="462" data-align="center">

 ## 2. TL;DR

-Let's assume the labelled data is now resting in a data lake ready-to-be-used, the next step would be to develop a pipeline locally before scalling to the cloud.
+Let's assume the labeled data is now resting in a data lake ready-to-be-used, the next step would be to develop a pipeline locally before scaling to the cloud.
 This pipeline would be built using, say, MetaFlow and it would consist of a data loader and a combination of models with an experiment tracking tool (e.g. wandb) attached to the modeling step.
-The best models would be saved into our data lake (with a git tags attached to them, or to whichever registry we are using for our models), and the candidates would be served in a pipeline as a serverless API using bentoml and AWS.
-The series of models would be trained using PyTorch or FastAI and they would involve a (1) semantic or instance segmentation model to identify images with spores of a given deceace.
-This would allow us to use the output of such a model to focus on the areas of the image that contain deceases rather than large areas with nothing or with regular spores on them.
-In addition, this model will help us balance the limited input of images with a decease as we exclude irrelevant input.
-Next, (2) we would crop high focus areas and combine them into an image that would be used to build a (3) classification model that predicts the class of the spores in the image.
+The best models would be saved into our data lake (with git tags attached to them, or to whichever registry we are using for our models), and the candidates would be served in a pipeline as a serverless API using bentoml and AWS.
+The series of models would be trained using PyTorch or FastAI and they would involve a (1) semantic or instance segmentation model to identify images with spores of a given deceased.
+This would allow us to use the output of such a model to focus on the areas of the image that contain diseases rather than large areas with nothing or with regular spores on them.
+In addition, this model will help us balance the limited input of images with a decrease as we exclude irrelevant input.
+Next, (2) we would crop high-focus areas and combine them into an image that would be used to build a (3) classification model that predicts the class of the spores in the image.
 To paint a better picture regarding step 2, imagine taking all the squares from y=(0, 2048) and x=(0, 1024) in the image above and combining them with different squares.
-This would would effectively give us a new image to train a classifier on.
-The last step would be to evaluate the results against the desired metric for the project and, if happy, deploying our solution to start making predictions on behalf of our farmers.
+This would effectively give us a new image to train a classifier on.
+The last step would be to evaluate the results against the desired metric for the project and, if happy, deploy our solution to start making predictions on behalf of our farmers.

 Here's a sketch of the process highlighted above.